badabing2005/PixelFlasher/README.md

     - vendor - Expected file type .img
     - vendor_dlkm (the device will be put into fastbootd mode during this operation) - Expected file type .img
     - image - Expected file type .zip

-## What's Next

-- Although this project can be build for other platforms, it is currently not possible as it makes some basic windows assumptions.
-This could easily be addressed, however I do not have a Mac to build and or test.

 ## Credits